- Home

 Asking about fertility

 Treatment for ALL can cause temporary or permanent infertility.
 If you may want to have children in the future, ask your doctor for a referral to a fertility specialist before treatment starts.
 You may be able to store eggs, embryos, ovarian tissue or sperm for later use.
+While there have been significant advances, preserving fertility is not guaranteed.
 For more on this, see Infertility.

 Podcast: Making Treatment Decisions